mdub/clamp/README.markdown

 Quick Start
 -----------

-Clamp models a command as a Ruby class, and command invocations as instances of that class.

-"Command classes" are subclasses of `Clamp::Command`.
-They look like this:
+Clamp models a command as a Ruby class; a subclass of `Clamp::Command`.
+They look something like this:

-    class InstallCommand < Clamp::Command
+    class SpeakCommand < Clamp::Command

-      option "--force", :flag, ""
+      option "--loud", :flag, "say it loud"
+      option "--iterations", "N", "say it N times"

+      argument "WORDS ...", "the thing to say"

+      def iterations
+        @iterations ||= 1         # provide a default
+      end

       def execute

+        signal_usage_error "I have nothing to say" if arguments.empty? the_truth = arguments.join(" ")
+        the_truth.upcase! if loud?

-        # do something
+        iterations.times do
+          puts the_truth
         end

       end

+    end

 Class-level methods are available to declare command-line options, and document usage.

-Clamp commands are invoked like so:

-    InstallCommand.run

-This will instantiate a new `InstallCommand`, handle command-line args, and finally call the  `#execute` method to do the real work.
+The command is invoked by instantiating the command-class, and asking it to run:

+    SpeakCommand.new("speak").run(ARGV)

+or, more succintly:

+    SpeakCommand.run